rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ### 4.1.
 Key RATDB Macro Commands

 The following commands, primarily under the `/rat/db/` path, are used to interact with RATDB.
-The exact syntax and full range of commands can be found by inspecting the RAT::DB related messenger classes in the ratpac-two source code (e.g., in ratpac-two/src/db/).
+The exact syntax and full range of commands can be found by inspecting the RAT::DB related messenger classes in the ratpac-two source code.

  * `/rat/db/load <filename>` :
      This command loads data from the specified file into RATDB.
-     Load material optical properties e.g. `/rat/db/load OPTICS.ratdb`
+     Load material optical properties, e.g., `/rat/db/load OPTICS.ratdb`
 * `/rat/db/set <TABLE>[<index>] <field> <json_value>`:
     Modify a value in the specified RATDB table. `<TABLE>` may include an index such as `name:AV` to select a particular entry.
 The last argument is interpreted as JSON